 - Note 2: Reviews of a player’s division conducted by the GJG staff will seek to identify the division which fits the skill level of the junior golfer most appropriately.
 The overarching goals include fitting the junior golfer to a division so they can progress, enjoy themselves on the course, and develop their skills among their peers of similar ability.
 The staff will be mindful of the Association as a whole in an attempt to maintain divisional integrity while considering the player’s demonstrated on-course skills and scoring history.

-In the case of a transfer, the following will apply: (1) Points earned in the original division may be adjusted before competing in a new division, (2) no refunds will be given for events that have already been played, (3) when transferring from one division to another, event entry fees for future events in the old division may be applied/transferred to future event entry fees in the new division, (4) contestants are responsible for paying any remaining balance that results from transferring event entry fees from one division to another, (5) no refunds or credits will be given to offset any remaining balance that results from transferring event entry fees from one division to another.
+In the case of a transfer, the following will apply: (1) no refunds will be given for events that have already been played, (2) when transferring from one division to another, event entry fees for future events in the old division may be applied/transferred to future event entry fees in the new division, (3) contestants are responsible for paying any remaining balance that results from transferring event entry fees from one division to another, (4) no refunds or credits will be given to offset any remaining balance that results from transferring event entry fees from one division to another, (5) no points will transfer from one division to another.